Opposite Sex (TV series)

-Opposite Sex is an American comedy-drama series that aired during Fox's summer 2000 schedule.
-The series was one of the first teen dramas to primarily use independent artists on its soundtrack by such acts as Elliott Smith and Ben Lee.
+Opposite Sex is an American teen comedy drama television series that aired on Fox from July 17 to September 4, 2000.

 The series was initially shot in 1999 for the 1999–2000 season, but its broadcast was delayed to the summer of 2000.
 The series lasted eight episodes before being canceled.

 Synopsis

-The series chronicles the life of Jed Perry (Milo Ventimiglia), a 15-year-old boy who moves to Northern California along with his father shortly after the death of his mother.
+The series chronicles the life of Jed Perry (Milo Ventimiglia), a teenager who moves to Northern California along with his father shortly after the death of his mother.
 After enrolling at the prestigious Evergreen Academy, Jed finds out the school was formerly for girls, and recently became co-ed.
 Along with Jed, only two other boys attend the school, Philip Steffan (Kyle Howard) and Cary Baston (Chris Evans).
 The boys run into problems when the girls of the school are resistant to the changes and make it clear that their presence is unwanted.